kyma-project/community/capabilities/console-microfrontends.md

 ## Vision

-* Concise User Experience
+* User Experience

     * Provide easy and intuitive user interfaces for kyma to support its users in the best possible way
     * Focus on a consistent user experience based on unified [Fiori 3 Fundamentals](https://sap.github.io/fundamental/components/index.html) style guides
     * Enable most common user journeys in the UI so that usage of CLI is not required
     * Don't hide the kubernetes nature from the user but augment it with kyma-specific user guidance

-* Extensible & Modular
+* Extensibility & Modularity

     * Use [Luigi orchestration framework](https://github.com/kyma-project/luigi) as UI extension mechanism to ease customization
     * Compose user interfaces from modular and highly reusable UI components